Adjusted Body Weight (AjBW) Calculator

 You can also easily determine your Adjusted Body Weight (AjBW).
 It's the medical method used to estimate the optimal weight for accurate medicine dosing, food planning, and monitoring your metabolic health.
 This is a very handy calculator for health professionals, dietitians, and others concerned with obesity or muscular-weight differences.

-What does Adjusted Body Weight (AjBW) Mean?
+What is Adjusted Body Weight (AjBW)?

-The Formula for Adjusted Body Weight
+The Formulas for Ideal and Adjusted Body Weight

 AjBW = IBW + 0.4 * (ABW - IBW)